iwxyi/vscode-plugin-LazyKey/README.md

-# lazykey README
+# LazyKey README

-A special plugin for lazy people by using the fewest keystrokes in the normal syntax of C/C++/Java/JS.
+A special plugin for lazy people by using the fewest keystrokes in the normal syntax of C/C++/Java/JS/PHP.

 ## Features